 Such a concept is known as search intent or the likelihood that a prospect will complete a purchase or other desired action after searching for a given term.

-Once after having a basic idea, you can expand your keyword research by using the freely available suggested search.
+Once after having a basic idea about. search engine marketing management, you can expand your keyword research by using the freely available suggested search.
 Visit Google.com and type in a keyword in the search box.
 What you will then see is ten phrases related to your keyword popping up below as more targeted, suggested searches.

 Tip: If you are interested in the CPC pricing and also getting keyword ideas to help with content development, go with the results while logged into Google Ads.